 You don’t have to do get legal advice to apply for a loan under the Forces Help To Buy scheme.

 However, you are going to need a conveyancing lawyer to help you buy your property – so it makes sense to pick a law firm which really understands the military and how to deal with drawing down your Forces Help To Buy loan.
 [Click here to read about our conveyancing expertise]

 Here at Bonallack and Bishop, we are members of Forces Law, a network of specialist military law solicitors and we represent hundreds of serving military personnel every year with a variety of legal issues – from buying property to courts martial in divorce.
-Although our 3 offices are on the edge of Salisbury plain, we regularly represent Armed Forces personnel both nationwide and abroad using phone, email and Skype video.
+Although our 3 offices are on the edge of Salisbury plain, we regularly represent Armed Forces personnel both nationwide and abroad using phone, email and Zoom video.

 Help with filling in the forms

 If you need help with the application form itself, the government have indicated that you can get advice through your chain of command and personal agency.

 In addition, according to the government’s own website;